Meet the current Officers of the OWCA Executive Board. You can contact the Board at board@onlinewritingcenters.org.

 Megan Boeshart Burelle is the Immediate Past President of the OWCA.
 She currently directs the Old Dominion University Writing Center.
 She began working in writing centers as an undergraduate writing consultant at Ohio State University-Newark in 2010.
 She is currently working on her PhD in English and working on a dissertation about tutor training for asynchronous screencast tutoring.
 Her research interests include online tutoring, tutor training, and graduate writing support.

-Madeline Crozier Sutton, Assistant Secretary
+Madeline Crozier Sutton, Secretary

-Length of term: January 2025 to December 2025, followed by 1-year term as Secretary
+Length of term: January 2026 to December 2026

 Madeline Crozier Sutton is Assistant Secretary of the OWCA.
 In July 2025, she joined Duke University as Assistant Professor of the Practice of Writing Studies and Assistant Director of the Thompson Writing Program Writing Studio.
 She earned her PhD in English (Rhetoric, Writing, and Linguistics) from The University of Tennessee, Knoxville (UTK) in May 2025.
 At UTK, Madeline worked as an Assistant Director of First-Year Composition and a Graduate Assistant Director of the Judith Anderson Herbert Writing Center.
 Her research interests include composition pedagogy, equitable assessment, writing center administration, and writing pedagogy education.
 She began working in writing centers as an undergraduate writing consultant at DePaul University in 2017.

-Nicholas Valley, Assistant Treasurer
+Nicholas Valley, Treasurer

-Length of term: January 2025 to December 2025, followed by 1-year term as Treasurer
+Length of term: January 2026 to December 2026, followed by 1-year term as Treasurer

 Dr. Whitney Jordan Adams is an Assistant Professor of English, Rhetoric, and Writing at Berry College.
 She studies the rhetorical construction of white supremacy, focusing on the rhetorics of the alt-right, far-right, accelerationism, and techno-authoritarianism.
 She also researches violence in digital spaces.
 Additionally, she is interested in discourse production and teaching students the importance of critical